 There are a variety of pet locators available.
 Some of these locators have in-built GPS which means you can see where your cat is via an app on your phone.
-This is the type of locator we’ve used in the past and found to work really well.

 Of course, if you want to try one of these, remember that your cat will need to wear a collar – something they don’t always like.
 Always pick a quick-release safety collar such as this so your cat can get free should it become snagged on anything.

 If you are thinking that your cat will lose its collar and the locator tag don’t worry, you can locate it in the same way even without the cat attached!
 Hopefully, your cat won’t pick the day it loses its collar to going missing also.

 Statistically, most accidents, fights, and encounters with wild animals occur after dark.
 If you limit your Siamese cat’s outdoor time to daylight hours it will be safer.
 The majority of Siamese cats will want to come back for their tea and you can make that the time you choose to lock the flap or shut the door for the night.

 These are great for keeping an eye on indoor cats.
 With most, you can use an app to see how your Siamese behaves when you’re out.
 It’s easy – just locate the camera in an area that the cat uses often.

 There are even models available where you can talk to your cat and they can talk back!
 Something like this Ring Indoor Cam, which is conveniently available on Amazon, is perfect.
 You can control it with Alexa too.